 Which Skills Should Companies Promote in their Employees?

 According to the Future of Jobs Report 2023, creative and analytical thinking are at the top of the ranking of future-relevant core skills.
-More than 70% of the companies surveyed rate these core skills as important.
+More than 70% of the companies surveyed rate these skills as important.

 They are closely followed by technical competence (68%), lifelong learning (67%) and flexibility and agility (66%).